-Opening After Alarm: this reporting code will be transmitted to the monitoring station on opening if an alarm has occurred during the previous armed period.
+Opening After Alarm: this reporting code will be transmitted to the monitoring station on Opening if an alarm has occurred during the previous armed period.

-Recent Closing: a Recent Closing transmission will be sent if an alarm occurs within 2 minutes of an exit time expiration.
+Recent Closing: a Recent Closing transmission shall be sent if an alarm occurs within 2 minutes of an exit time expiration.
 The Recent Closing report will be sent for the first alarm only.

-Zone Expander Supervisory Alarm: this reporting code is sent when the system loses communications with any zone expander module (PC5132 or keypad with on-board zone).
+Zone Expander Supervisory Alarm: this reporting code is sent when the system loses communications with any zone Expander Module (PC5132, or keypad with onboard zone).

-Zone Expander Supervisory Restoral: this reporting code is sent when the system regains communications with all zone expander modules (PC5132 or keypad with onboard zone) that have been enrolled on the system.
+Zone Expander Supervisory Restoral: this reporting code is sent when the system regains communications with all zone Expander Module (PC5132, PC5100 or keypad with on-board zone) that have been enrolled on the system.

-Cross Zone / Police Code Alarm: When using Cross Zoning (Section 018, Option 6 ON), this reporting code will be sent when two Crossed Zones go into alarm during the cross zone period.
+Cross Zone / Police Code Alarm: When using Cross Zoning (section 018, Option 6 ON), this reporting code will be sent when two 'crossed' zones go into alarm during the Cross Zone period.

-When using Police Code (Section 018, Option 6 OFF), this reporting code will be sent when any two zones go into alarm.
+When using Police Code (section 018, Option 6 OFF), this reporting code will be sent when any two zones go into alarm.